ichien0912/Portfolio/final-project-part-two.md

 ## Interview findings
 > Detail the findings from your interviews.
 Do not include PII.
 Capture specific insights where possible.

+"Food waste produced by college campuses in Pennsylvainia" for the title of the bar graph anaerobic digestion = composting
 Text here!

 | Questions               | Interview 1 (briefly describe) | Interview 2 | Interview 3 |